mlizchap/react-redux-testing/README.md

   - Redux Tests:
     - Updates State When Action is Dispatched
     - Action is Dispatched When User Submits
+    - Action is Dispatched When Component is Mount
     - Component Has Access to Redux Props - State
     - Component Has Access to Redux Props - ActionCreator
     - Reducer Returns Correct State Depending on if Action is Passed